RedTint/node-web-project-template/README.md

 - Send a GET request to `http://localhost:3000/api/example/getBooks`.
 Returns all books
 - Send a POST request to `http://localhost:3000/api/example/getBooks` with payload `{ "id": 1 }`.
 Returns book by ID.

+## Using Docker
+- Inside `./source/`, run `docker build -t project-name:latest .`.
+- Yes, there's a dot `.` included at the `docker build` command above.
+- Run `docker run --rm -it -p 3000:3000 project-name:latest`
+- You should be able to access `http://<docker-machine-ip>:3000`

 ## Client Advantages
 - We had **GULP** setup for you with **concatenation**, **minification** and **obfuscation** tasks available.